5T33Z0/OC-Little-Translated/15_RAM/README.md

 Since in Wintel systems RAM speed is are handle by the BIOS, I assume there's a memory speed reporting issue in macOS.

 ## Fix
 In order to fix the falsely reported memory speed in macOS, yo *can* do the following.
-I say *can* because this fix a purely cosmetic:
+I say *can* because this fix is purely cosmetic:

 ## Gathering RAM data